Stuycs-K/project03-final-10-jaffeolouiec/DEVLOG.md

 This document must be updated daily by EACH group member.

 ## Chris
+### 2025-01-17
+Updated makefile clean to remove bank and user files and the bank pipe, updated make compile to compile the bank as well, removed old client files from the cryptocurrency project.
 ### 2025-01-16
 Updated Transaction function so that it checks for the amount of  money in the sender's bank account and validates their pin (bug where \n is being included)
 ### 2025-01-16